Business Resource Center

 Explore our online resources below to learn more!

 LinkedIn Learning (formerly Lynda.com) is an online educational site that features thousands of courses and video tutorials in business, software, technology, and creative skills.

 - To log in, please click on "Get Started" and enter your Framingham Public Library card number and PIN/password.

 - Please note that you can only access course content through the FPL's LinkedIn Learning login page, and not by directly visiting the LinkedIn Learning homepage.

 O’Reilly for Public Libraries offers unlimited access to 50K+ titles (including O’Reilly books in early release), 30K+ hours of video, case studies from top companies, learning paths, expert playlists, and more—with nearly 1,000 topics to explore in technology and business.
 With a range of content formats tailored to all levels you can learn in the way that works best for you.

-Massachusetts Small Business Development Center.
+- Massachusetts Small Business Development Center.
 The MSBDC is based out of UMass Amherst, however, the Network Central Regional Office is located at Clark University.
 They provide free counseling to small businesses.
-You can register for a counseling session here.

-The Clark University Office has partnered with Worcester Polytechnic Institute Foisie Business School and the Center for Women and Enterprise (CWE) in Westborough to provide Small Business Digitization Services.
-You can request services here, however, service is subject to availability.
+- The Clark University Office has partnered with Worcester Polytechnic Institute Foisie Business School and the Center for Women and Enterprise (CWE) in Westborough to provide Small Business Digitization Services.
+Service is subject to availability.

 Framingham Specific Resources